Smattr/clink/README.rst

 Notes for devs
 --------------

-* The on-disk database format is extremely bloated.
-As with performance, I have put no effort into optimising this yet and easy wins abound.
 * Vim integration is currently hard coded.
 I didn’t make this parametric or implement any abstraction for this because Vim is my unabashed weapon of choice.
 If you want support for another editor, please ask me and I’ll